 Advantages of saline implants

-One advantage of saline implants is that they are cheaper than silicone implants.
-In addition, they can be filled after being placed in the body, which means they require smaller incisions than silicone implants and can be easily adjusted to ensure breast symmetry.
-Saline implants are also considered to be safer than silicone implants.
+One advantage of saline implants is that they can be filled after being placed in the body, which means they require smaller incisions than silicone implants.
+In addition, saline implants can be easily adjusted and precisely filled by the surgeon ensuring breast symmetry.

 If a saline implant ruptures, the saline solution is absorbed harmlessly by the body, and the rupture is immediately apparent due to the sudden change in breast size.
 In addition, there is a lower infection rate associated with saline breast implants.

 Most people believe that saline implants appear and feel less natural than silicone implants.
 In addition, due to the liquid nature of the saline solution, saline implants are more likely to develop rippling.
 However, the risk of visible rippling can be minimized by filling the implants according to the manufacturer’s recommendations and placing them under the chest muscles.